Palestinian, Turkish presidents discuss developments in Gaza - ExBulletin

 Palestinian, Turkish presidents discuss developments in Gaza

-Ramallah: Palestinian President Mahmoud Abbas today discussed, in a telephone call with his Turkish counterpart Recep Tayyip Erdogan, the latest Palestinian developments and issues, particularly the ongoing Israeli aggression against the Palestinian people, in particularly in Gaza.
+Ramallah, April 12 (QNA) – Palestinian President Mahmoud Abbas today discussed in a telephone conversation with his Turkish counterpart Recep Tayyip Erdogan the latest developments and Palestinian issues, particularly the ongoing Israeli aggression against the Palestinian people, particularly in Gaza.

 The Palestinian News Agency (WAFA) reported that the two presidents discussed during the call the urgent need to immediately end the genocidal war against the Palestinian people.